-TABLE 3 (Cont'd) Percentage of Allowable Amounts Payable by t Payable by the Plan: Covered Health Services 1 Network Non-Network Emergency Services Hospital Emergency Room Outpatient True Emergency (Copay is \$150 per visit) Note: The Emergency Room copay is waived if you are admitted as an Inpatient directly from the Emergency Room.
+TABLE 3 (Cont'd) Covered Health Services Percentage of Allowable Amounts Payable by the P Covered Health Services 1 Network Non-Network Emergency Services Hospital Emergency Room Outpatient o Emergency (Copay is \$150 per visit) Note: The Emergency Room Copay is waived if you are admitted as an Inpatient directly from the Emergency Room.
 Your Covered Health Services will be considered under the Hospital - Inpatient Stay instead.
-80% after you pay the \$150 Copay 80% after you pay \$150 Copay Annual Non- Network Deductible does not apply Non-Emergency 80% after you pay the \$150 Copay 60% after you pay the Copay and after you meet the Annual Non-Network Deductible Freestanding Emergency Room (FSER not affiliated with Hospital) True Emergency Note: The Emergency Room copay is waived if you are admitted as an Inpatient directly from the Emergency Room.
+80% after you pay the \$150 Copay 80% after you pay \$150 Copay Annual Non- Network Deductible does not apply Non-Emergency 80% after you pay the \$150 Copay 60% after you pay the Copay and after you meet the Annual Non-Network Deductible Freestanding Emergency Room (FSER not affiliated with Hospital) Emergency Note : The Emergency Room Copay is waived if you are admitted as an Inpatient directly from the Emergency Room.
 Your Covered Health Services will be considered under the Hospital - Inpatient Stay instead.
 80% after you pay the \$150 Copay 80% after \$300 the Copay Annual Non- Network Deductible does not apply Non-Emergency 80% after you pay the \$150 Copay 60% after you pay the \$300 Copay and meet the Annual Non-Network Deductible

-TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Payable by the Plan: Covered Health Services Network Non-Network Emergency Services (Cont'd) Freestanding Emergency Department - (FSER Department that is Hospital- affiliated) True Emergency 80% after you pay the \$150 Copay 80% after \$150 Copay Annual Non- Network Deductible does not apply Non-Emergency 80% after you pay the \$150 Copay 60% after you pay the \$150 Copay and meet the Annual Non-Network Deductible Facility-Based Providers (includes Radiologists, Anesthesiologists, Pathologists and Labs, and Emergency Room Physicians, and could include other Facility-based Providers) True Emergency 80% 80% Annual Non- Network Deductible does not apply
+TABLE 3 (Cont'd) Covered Health Services 1 ayable by the Plan: Network Non-Network Emergency Services (Cont'd) Freestanding Emergency Department - (FSER Department that is Hospital- affiliated) o Emergency 80% after you pay the \$150 Copay 80% after \$150 Copay Annual Non- Network Deductible does not apply ○ Non-Emergency 80% after you pay the \$150 Copay 60% after you pay the \$150 Copay and meet the Annual Non-Network Deductible Facility-Based Providers (includes Radiologists, Anesthesiologists, Pathologists and Labs, and Emergency Room Physicians, and could include other Facility-based Providers) ○ Emergency 80% 80% Annual Non- Network Deductible does not apply

-TABLE 3 (Cont'd) Occurred the olds Occurred Percentage of Allowable Amounts Pa Covered Health Services 1 Network Non-Network Emergency Services (Cont'd) Non-Emergency For Non-Network Facility- Based Providers that practice in a Network Facility, Network Benefits apply to the Participant; but Plan reimbursement to the Non- Network Hospital-Based Provider is at the Non-Network level.
-80% 60% after you meet For Non-Network Facility- Based Providers that practice in a Non-Network Facility, Non- Network Benefits apply, the Annual Non- Network Deductible See Section 3, How the Plan Works, under the heading Accessing Benefits for more information on Balance Billing and when it may apply to Non-Network Facility-Based Providers.
+TABLE 3 (Cont'd) Percentage of Allowable Amounts Payable by the Plan: Covered Health Services 1 Network Non-Network Emergency Services (Cont'd) Non-Emergency For Non-Network Facility- Based Providers that practice in a Network Facility, Network Benefits apply to the Participant; but Plan reimbursement to the Non- Network Hospital-Based Provider is at the Non-Network level.
+80% 60% after you meet For Non-Network Facility- Based Providers that practice in a Non-Network Facility, Non- Network Benefits apply, the Annual Non- Network Deductible See Section 3, How the Plan Works , under the heading Accessing Benefits for more information on Balance Billing and when it may apply to Non- Network Facility-Based Providers.
 Family Planning and Infertility Services FDA-approved women's contraception methods, voluntary sterilization and contraceptive counseling 100% 60% after you meet the Annual Non-Network Deductible All other family planning services and supplies 80% 60% after you meet the Annual Non-Network Deductible